huntelaar1/enhancer/README.md

 ## Application
 This application was built utilizing MERN technologies.
-MERN is comprised of a group of technologies primarily MongoDB, Express JS, React JS, and Node JS.
+MERN is comprised of a collection of robust and powerful technologies used to develop scalable master web apps.
+The collection of technologies primarily utilized are MongoDB, Express JS, React JS, and Node JS.
 Each of the technology tools, contributed to the development of the application's front-end, back-end and supprt functionality to deliver a unique experience for the user.

 The application is user friendly and easy to navigate.
 Users must Sign-Up on the home page to gain access to the application functionality.
 Once user has successfully established a username and password, the application will present options {TEAM: CONTINUE TO ADD CONTENT.... to search, the ability to create, recreate, save their creations in a personal gallery, consists for the following featuresto

 ## MERN and Support Technologies
-MongoDB: (ADD A DESCRIPTION OF THE TOOL AND AN IMAGE OF WHAT AREA IT ASSISTED IN THE DEVELOPMENT) Express JS:(ADD A DESCRIPTION OF THE TOOL AND AN IMAGE OF WHAT AREA IT ASSISTED IN THE DEVELOPMENT) React JS: (ADD A DESCRIPTION OF THE TOOL AND AN IMAGE OF WHAT AREA IT ASSISTED IN THE DEVELOPMENT) Node JS:(ADD A DESCRIPTION OF THE TOOL AND AN IMAGE OF WHAT AREA IT ASSISTED IN THE DEVELOPMENT) TEAM TO ADD ANY OTHER TECHNOLOGIES USED
+MongoDB is an open-source, cross platform and document-oriented database.
+It saves data, stores it in binary JSON format, permits fast exchanges of data between client and server and stores massive data that is highly scalable.
+Express JS is a modular and lightweight framework which helps build robust and scalable web app by writing fast and securing applications.
+React JS is an open-source JavaScript library used to build user interfaces, facilitates code reusability on multiple platforms and it is fast and scalable.
+Node JS is an open-source and cross-platform, JS runtime environment that is designed to run the JavaScript code on the server-side.

+TEAM TO ADD ANY OTHER TECHNOLOGIES USED

 ## Home Page